userminer2/EclipsedOS/README.md

     (if there is a question mark in front of a known issue then it has not been confirmed yet).
     (Chromebook support is not guarenteed).

+The distro uses xubuntu 22.04 as it's base.
+I chose to keep xfce as it was the desktop environment that balanced appearance with performance the best on my 2008 imac.

 If you want to test the latest version please feel free to download the image file here (Currently EclipsedOS 3.5):

 https://eclipsedosproject.sytes.net/isofiles/EclipsedOS-3.5.iso